RobertHasson/ouunit/README.md

 # ouunit
-LaTeX style files for creating documents in the Open University unit style
+LaTeX style files for creating documents in the Open University unit style.